thanhlongplx/LienHeMuaBanSieuXe/README.md

 # **How to run this web**

--Access to root directory, on terminal, run "ng serve".
+- Access to root directory, on terminal, run "ng serve".

 # **Interface**